 Starting something new is never easy.
-You have people who welcome the change and others who turn away and even fight against, but anything worthwhile is partnered with struggle.
+You have people who welcome the change and others who turn away and even fight against it, but anything worthwhile is partnered with struggle.
 Mudbloods showcases what a few Harry Potter geeks from Middlebury College created with some brooms and hoops and what a few more geeks from UCLA embraced, encouraging anyone to follow their dreams.

-But while the game of Quidditch is fun, it takes a lot more than just hard work for the UCLA team to get to World Cup V. It takes MONEY and lots of it.
-Fundraising is difficult, but by some miracle they are able to pay their entire way to New York City.
+But while the game of quidditch is fun, it takes a lot more than just hard work for the UCLA team to get to World Cup V. It takes MONEY – and lots of it.
+Fundraising is difficult, but by some miracle, they are able to pay their entire way to New York City.

 Alex Benepe of the International Quidditch Association (now the USQ) also makes an appearance, giving a testament to those who work hard (for little to no money) to make the World Cups happen.
 “Whenever you’re creating something new,” he says, “you’re fighting an uphill battle.”
 Even Sebastian Milla states, “It’s hard to be taken seriously when you’re seen as just a bunch of geeks,” but quidditch’s reputation is growing.
 “It’s kind of goofy and new and not something that anyone has had the opportunity to do before,” says Benepe.
 Yet money is once again a struggle since it was the reason that World Cup V almost didn’t happen when the venue demanded the whole payment upfront, all $30,000 of it.